ASCS-eV/eves/EVES/drafts/EVES-004/eves-004.md

 #### 4.2 Providing Technical Designs or Implementations

 - Authors and contributors are solely responsible for technical designs and reference implementations.
+- Information about e.g designs and technical implementations are only exchanged for the purpose of defining the specification.

 #### 4.3 Advocating for Specific Proposals